All Episodes

 Toward the end of the visit, we were supposed to go to Bagram.

-We were sort of operations was Kabul.
+Our base of operations was Kabul.

-I was with State Department contingent U.S. aid agency for international development.
+I was with State Department contingent U.S. AID, Agency for International Development.

-Um, and we were supposed to take a C-130 to Kabul.
+And we were supposed to take a C-130 to Kabul.

-There was a mechanical.
+It was a mechanical.

-We were unable to leave, so they ushered us into the military headquarters in Kabul where the coalition forces command was.
+So they ushered us into the military headquarters in Kabul where the coalition forces command was.

-And the the commander of the coalition air forces at that time running the war in Afghanistan was from Turkey.
+And the commander of the coalition air forces at that time running the war in Afghanistan was from Turkey.

 He spoke English.

-And he hosted us for I guess an hour.
+And he hosted us for, I guess, an hour.

 And I really, really liked this guy.

-He was very open about about their um strategy and what they were doing, and he addressed the fact that somebody from an Islamic country was leading the coalition against Al Qaeda and the Taliban.
+And he addressed the fact that somebody from an Islamic country was leading the coalition against al-Qaeda and the Taliban.

 But I remember about this guy, even got his contact information.

-Even when he was talking about his daughter, who was soon to be getting married.
+Even when he was talking about his daughter, who was soon to be getting married, everything was preceded by, and he had the nicest, most engaging smile.

-He was in full uniform, and he would look at us, and he was eyeing us suspiciously at times as he said this, but he would talk about a quote from the Prophet and then make his point and talk about how his command was loyal to the teachings of the Prophet.
+And he would look at us, and he was eyeing us suspiciously at times as he said this, but he would talk about, he'd give us a quote from the Prophet and then make his point and talk about how his command was loyal to the teachings of the Prophet.

-So it had to be 2003 because the Iraq war was going on, because I remember at the troop visit uh portions of the trip, uh many of the troops kept asking, how come we're not getting covered here?
+Because I remember at the troop visit portions of the trip, many of the troops kept asking, how come we're not getting covered here?

 You know, we got great success stories to tell here.